oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 The selected processor architecture and associated firmware capability directly influence the supportability of applications and security features of an operating system.
 The minimum hardware requirements listed below will ensure that the system runs reliably and is supported by the vendor, Microsoft.

-Agencies should select a reputable hardware platform that supports enterprise features, such as having an interface to provision zero-touch UEFI configuration and updates.
+Organisations should select a reputable hardware platform that supports enterprise features, such as having an interface to provision zero-touch UEFI configuration and updates.

-Note: agencies that wish to implement virtual desktops or VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the organisation.
+Note: organisations that wish to implement virtual desktops or VDI (Virtual Desktop Infrastructure) should assess the chosen virtualisation or hypervisor (including cloud platforms) platform to determine the features available meet the desired security risk profile for the organisation.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Laptop Model | Any device that meets the below requirements and the organisation procurement processes | To meet the organisation requirements.
 Desktop Model | Any device that meets the below requirements and the organisation procurement processes | To meet the organisation requirements.

-Minimum physical hardware configuration for the Windows 10 SOE applicable to all agencies and implementation types.
+Minimum physical hardware configuration for the Windows 10 SOE applicable to all organisations and implementation types.

 Component | Description | Justification
 --- | --- | ---